HOA Rules for Seasonal Residents in Orlando: The Absentee Lock-and-Leave Guide

 How Orlando's Home Sharing Rules Conflict With Typical Snowbird Patterns

 The City of Orlando's official Home Sharing Registration Program enforces a rigid operational mandate: the property must serve as the owner's lawful primary residence, and the individual must occupy the structure for at least 51% of the calendar year.
-By statistical definition, out-of-state snowbirds and seasonal residents cannot satisfy this requirement.
-If your seasonal schedule restricts your local presence from November through April, your property is classified as non-owner occupied under city parameters — legally prohibiting you from utilizing transient home-sharing paths while you are away.
+Out-of-state snowbirds cannot satisfy this requirement — legally prohibiting you from utilizing transient home-sharing platforms (like Airbnb) while you are out of state.

 What HOA Statute Type Matters: Chapter 720 vs. Chapter 718